lacrypta/typescript-opentimestamps/README.md

 An OpenTimestamps client written in TypeScript

 This project aims to provide a fully-tested, fully typed, OpenTimestamps Client.
-It currently supports stamping, upgrading, and verifying timestamps, as well as normalizing them so as to occupy as little space as possible.
+It currently supports stamping, upgrading, and verifying timestamps.

 ## Table of Contents